Search

 Besides the visit to Santa Claus, we can also visit Mrs. Claus’ House or Santa’s Post Office.
 The visit to the Post Office is free and from there you can send a postcard to any place in the world.
 This is also where you will find the thousands of letters that are sent from all over the world every year.

-In terms of activities, you can do the famous reindeer sleigh rides, huskies or even snowmobile rides.
-In my case, I chose to do these activities with other companies (keep reading this Lapland guide to find out), but you can check all the available activities here.
+You can do the famous reindeer sleigh rides, huskies or even snowmobile rides.
+I personally chose to do these activities with other companies (keep reading this Lapland winter guide to find out).
+Anyway, check all the available activities.

 💡 EXTRA TIP: Santa’s Village is located about 15 minutes by car from the centre of Rovaniemi.
 However, getting there is quite simple.
 There is bus number 8 (one-way ticket costs 3,6€) or the Santa Claus bus (one-way ticket costs 4€).
 Both stop at various stations in the centre of Rovaniemi and drop you off right outside the village.